-If the FAQs do not answer your query or you require further support please email firstname.lastname@example.org or call the helpline on 01481 733420.
-Please note our office opening times are Monday to Friday 8.30am - 5.00pm
+If the FAQs do not answer your query or you require further support please e-mail email@example.com or call the help desk on 01481 733420.
+Please note our office opening hours are Monday to Friday, 8.30am - 5.00pm.

-If you have feedback on the portal please use the the feedback area accessed from the homepage in order to send your message to the Commission Online Services helpdesk.
+If you have feedback regarding the portal please use the the feedback area accessed from the homepage.

 The Commission may contact you by phone, letter or through the portal.
 If the message is sent through the portal this will be shown as a Secure Message linked to the submission.

-Yes, at the top of the homepage there is a help tab which links to the FAQ and a list of Help Topics.
+Yes, at the top of the homepage there is a help tab which links to the FAQs and a list of Help Topics.